Sweetest Pie: Background, release and lyrics

 In June 2021, Megan Thee Stallion expressed her admiration for Dua Lipa and her interest in doing a collaboration, referring to a viral mashup of her song "Fkn Around" (2020) with Lipa's 2020 hit "Levitating".
 Lipa responded on Instagram saying she would love to do a collaboration with Megan Thee Stallion.
 Megan Thee Stallion and Lipa began teasing the collaboration in February 2022 after the latter artist addressed the former as "thee sweetest pie" when sending her a pie for her birthday.
 That same month, Megan Thee Stallion teased that her next single would be with someone her fans might have guessed before and it was a song unexpected for her and "different".

 On March 6, 2022, Megan Thee Stallion and Lipa formally announced their collaboration.
 The former released a promotional image of the two artists' faces iced onto cakes while the latter shared a 5-second snippet of the track accompanied by a video of a text conversation between the two in which they shared images of them together.
 They revealed the cover art and title as "Sweetest Pie" the following day.
 The track was released on March 11, 2022.
 The remixes EP by David Guetta was released on April 22.

-The song interpolates the 1999 UK Garage hit Movin' Too Fast by the duo Artful Dodger and credits its song writers Orlando Levene Johnson, Fabio Raponi and Ingo Peter Schwartz.
+The song interpolates the 1999 UK Garage hit Movin' Too Fast by vocalist Romina Johnson & the DJ/producer duo Artful Dodger and credits its song writers Orlando Levene Johnson (Romina's uncle), Fabio Raponi and Ingo Peter Schwartz.